CanAISolutions/canai-build/docs/task-15-Create-POST-v1-generate-preview-spark-API.md

   failing test.
 - Include a README with reproduction steps, test output, and a summary of what you’ve tried.
 - Use this package for outside support or future debugging.
+- Escalate for review if a fix cannot be made without regressions.

 ---